M1ckB/til/T-SQL/index-fragmentation.md

 SQL Server has a dedicated Dynamic Management View (DMV) that shows index fragmentation: `sys.dm_db_index_physical_stats`.
 It can uncover both *external  fragmentation* (also called logical fragmentation) and *internal fragmentation* (also called page density).

-Run the following query to get an overview of tables/indexes that has 1.000 pages or more and some degree of fragmentation:
+Run the following query to get an overview of indexes that has 1.000 pages or more and some degree of fragmentation:

 ``` sql
 SELECT